OneGov/onegov-cloud/src/onegov/election_day/static/docs/api/README.md

 multipart-POST-request to `[base_url]/upload` containing the following fields:

 - `type`: The type of upload.
 This is either `vote`, `election` or `parties`.
-- `id`: The ID of the election compound, election or vote.
+- `id`: The ID or external ID of the election compound, election or vote.
 If `type` is `election` or `parties` an election compound is searched for first, and then an election if none is found.
 - `results`: The results.
 See the [format_descriptions](format__en.md)

 A token must be provided using the passwort part of HTTP basic authentication.